chu0802/MDHandler/README.md

 1. Build a configuraiton for loading MDH.

-    When loading MDH, one should specify the **model path**, and the **hash table path**.
+    When loading MDH, one should specify the **model path**, and the **hash table name**.
 (Better stored in a yaml-based configuration file, see the [sample config](./sample_config/sample_config.yaml))

     * model path: The directory storing all models.

-    * hash table path: MDH using a hash table to map and handle models, one should determine the stored hash table path beforehand.
+    * hash table name: MDH using a hash table to map and handle models, one should determine the stored hash table name beforehand.

     ```python
     from mdh import model_handler